roadwarriorslive/Pipulate/README.md

 RankBrain to gradually get smarter and stop rewarding our sites by 100 1% increments.
 We should be getting out ahead of Google, and change the cat-and-mouse game into a human domesticating the cat game.
 Us nextgen SEOs are raising Google like a child and need to start thinking about it that way.

 As a father of a 5 year-old, I am beginning to recognize the process of watching an thing gradually develop, and in-turn become something that itself can begin to recognize a process.
-Watching a child grow up is precisely one such meta-experience, which I do believe is exactly what we're seeing with Google.
+This is what's happening with Google, and I'll be carrying out my own Machine Learning education here, starting with this Github repo.
+Machine Learning techniques will get blended in with SEO Notebook if even just for familiarity's sake, because Google sure is.
+There very culture is gradually being re-written around ML.
+And as they do, their own secret weapons improve -- eventually, exponentially.
 Now, Google has machine learning machine guns like TensorFlow ho ho ho.
 This is not yet-another-skynet-warning (YASW?) but rather, stating the obvious.

 Proof?
 Just watch your customized Google Auto-Suggest (the part that fills in under your dropdown menu while you type) get smarter and smarter, combining